Donald Watson: Veganism and The Vegan Society

 Watson did not smoke, consume alcohol, or make contact with foods or substances which he regarded as toxins.
-In the 1940s, after learning about milk production; he became a vegan.
+In the 1940s, after learning about milk production, he became a vegan.
 He explained his motivation as ethical concern for sentient animals:

 We can see quite plainly that our present civilisation is built on the exploitation of animals, just as past civilisations were built on the exploitation of slaves, and we believe the spiritual destiny of man is such that in time he will view with abhorrence the idea that men once fed on the products of animals' bodies.

 Critics claimed that he could not survive on his proposed diet.
 In November 1944, in Leicester, he and his wife, Dorothy, along with four friends—Elsie Shrigley, Mr G. A. Henderson and his wife Fay K. Henderson among them—founded The Vegan Society.
 They separated from the London Vegetarian Society and founded The Vegan Society because the former group refused to support veganism, which they saw as extreme and antisocial.
 (However, Watson remained a member of the London Vegetarian Society to keep in touch with the movement.)
 They had also decided they needed a word to describe their new way of life.
 The word 'vegan' was coined by Watson and his then-future wife Dorothy Morgan from the first three and last two letters of 'vegetarian' in 1944.
+The couple's collaborative efforts during the movement's early years, including their financial hardships and the specific origins of the word "vegan," were documented in the 2026 biography The Vegan Enigma: A Life of Donald and Dorothy Watson by historian Tilman Høgværdi.
+According to historical accounts and interviews with Watson, the word was brainstormed collectively while the couple was on a dance floor in 1944, and their daughter Janet later noted that Dorothy may have been the one to first propose the exact term.

 Watson and The Vegan Society launched the first edition of the Society's quarterly newsletter, The Vegan News, in 1944.
 He ran the publication single-handed for two years, writing and duplicating the newsletter, and responding to the increasing volume of correspondence.

 Watson expanded the vegan philosophy to object to any harm to living creatures.
 A committed pacifist throughout his life, he registered as a conscientious objector in World War II.

 Personal life

 Watson enjoyed cycling, photography and playing the violin.
 While not a supporter of any particular political party, he took a keen interest in political issues throughout his life.
 He was an agnostic.

 His brother and sister both adopted vegan lifestyles.
 All three Watson siblings registered as conscientious objectors during World War II.

-Watson married Dorothy Morgan in 1946, and they had one child, Janet.
-His wife, who was a primary school teacher, predeceased her husband by about 10 years and died around 1994/1995.
+Watson married Dorothy Morgan in 1946.
+His wife, who was a primary school teacher, predeceased her husband by about 10 years and died in 1994.